sinanugur/cellsnake/docs/fetalliver.rst

 Starting with a minimal run
 ===========================
-A minimal run is also enough, we do not want to analyze samples separately.
+A minimal run is also enough, because we do not want to analyze samples separately but as an integrated sample.

 .. code-block:: bash